Cyfrin/Updraft/courses/foundry/3-html-fund-me/3-metamask/+page.md

 ### RPC URLs and Providers

-`ethers` is a javascript package that simplifies the use and interacation of browser wallets with our code.
+`ethers` is a javascript package that simplifies the use and interaction of browser wallets with our code.

 What `ethers.BrowserProvider(window.ethereum)` is doing, is deriving the providers MetaMask is injecting into our `window.ethereum` object.
 The providers are the RPC URLs associated with the networks in our MetaMask account.